Thebes, Greece: Ottoman period

 Latin hegemony in Thebes lasted to 1458, when the Ottomans captured it.
-The Ottomans renamed Thebes "İstefe" and managed it until the War of Independence (1821, nominally to 1832) except for a Venetian interlude between 1687 and 1699.
+The Ottomans renamed Thebes "İstefe" and managed it until the Greek War of Independence (1821, nominally to 1832) except for a Venetian interlude between 1687 and 1699.

 Modern town

 In the modern Greek State, Thebes was the capital of the prefecture of Boeotia until the late 19th century, when Livadeia became the capital.

 Today, Thebes is a bustling market town, known for its many products and wares.
 Until the 1980s, it had a flourishing agrarian production with some industrial complexes.
 However, during the late 1980s and 1990s the bulk of industry moved further south, closer to Athens.
 Tourism in the area is based mainly in Thebes and the surrounding villages, where many places of interest related to antiquity exist such as the battlefield where the Battle of Plataea took place.
 The proximity to other, more famous travel destinations, like Athens and Chalkis, and the undeveloped archaeological sites have kept the tourist numbers low.
+A notable portion of the inhabitants of Thebes are Arvanites.